 Switching to solar hot water can save you a lot of money as electric hot water systems use more power than most other household appliances.
-On average the hot water can account for between 30-35% of total energy used in a home.
-So when reducing your hot water generation costs, this will have a significant impact on you overall electricity bill.
+On average heating water accounts for between 30-35% of total energy used in a home.
+So reducing your hot water generation costs will have a significant impact on your overall electricity bill.

 Depending on your roof’s orientation and water consumption, a Solar Hot Water System has the potential to reduce water heating costs by up to 95%.

 If you have a SolarEdge solar power system you also have an option to install an energy diversion device, which diverts excess solar power to heat your water without the need to purchase a separate solar hot water system.

 Solarpro started as a solar hot water company in 2009.
 We pride ourselves on our hot water installations and don’t cut corners.
 We only use copper piping (no cheap plastic) and 13mm wall pipe lagging to reduce heat loss.
 All pipework is installed in discrete pipe ducts or in the wall’s cavity where possible, and all exposed pipework on the roof is fitted in a special UV proof solar pipe lagging.

 If you choose a SolarEdge system, we can configure it so that excess solar energy generated by your solar power array is diverted to heat your water rather than being sent to the electricity grid.